Nuisance Function Tuning and Sample Splitting for Optimally Estimating a Doubly Robust Functional: Discussion

+\paragraph{Code availability} All code used to conduct the numerical simulations and the output files are available at \url{https://github.com/stmcg/nuisance-tuning}.

+\paragraph{Acknowledgements} We would like to thank James Robins for insightful discussions.
+This work was primarily conducted when SM was at Harvard University.
+The simulations were run on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University.

-We would like to thank James Robins for insightful discussions.
-SM was supported by the National Science Foundation Graduate Research Fellowship Program under Grant No.\ DGE2140743, National Library of Medicine of the National Institutes of Health under Award Number T32LM012411, and Fonds de recherche du Québec-Nature et technologies B1X research scholarship.
+\paragraph{Funding} SM was supported by the National Science Foundation Graduate Research Fellowship Program under Grant No.\ DGE2140743, National Library of Medicine of the National Institutes of Health under Award Number T32LM012411, and Fonds de recherche du Québec-Nature et technologies B1X research scholarship.